dwyl/learn-tdd/README.md

 This only works *once*.
 When the Spec (Test) Writer writes the next test, the method will need to be re-written to satisfy it.

-Lets try it.
+Let's try it.
 Work out what you expect so you can write your test:
 ```js
 totalPayable = 486           // £4.86
 cashPaid     = 600           // £6.00